During the biometric screening, a health professional will collect

 measurements, including height and weight.
 A sample of your blood will be taken to determine your cholesterol and glucose levels, triglycerides and other factors that can lead to lifestyle-related health complications.
 The biometric screening does not test for illicit drugs, HIV/AIDS, or hepatitis.
 The results are not shared with your employer.

 There are two options to complete your biometric screening

 The Physician Form is a form that your physician can complete with the same biometric information from your test results by simply taking it with you to your next well visit or annual physical exam.
 By clicking the Physician Form button below you can download and print the form.
-Make sure you follow all directions on the form.
-The form should then be downloaded, faxed to the number on the form, or mailed to the return address listed.
+Be sure to follow all directions on the form.
+The form should then be downloaded and faxed to the number on the form or mailed to the return address listed.

 Below are some tips to keep in mind as you prepare for your biometric screening:

 - Fasting (don't eat or drink anything but water nine hours before your appointment time) is required.
 These fasting tests provide you with the most accurate picture of your current health status.